teo/opencloud-helm/README.md

    - Port: 9300
    - Headers: Adds Permissions-Policy header to prevent browser features like interest-based advertising

-All HTTPRoutes are configured to use the same Gateway specified by `httproute.gateway.name` and `httproute.gateway.namespace`.
+All HTTPRoutes are configured to use the same Gateway specified by `httpRoute.gateway.name` and `httpRoute.gateway.namespace`.

 ## Setting Up Gateway API with Talos, Cilium, and cert-manager